 MILLIKIN UNIVERSITY invites applications for a full-time, tenure-track Assistant Professor of Music–Trumpet.
 Completed doctorate required.
 Documented history of exceptional professional activity in trumpet performance (e.g., chamber music, solo, orchestral, jazz); evidence of successful teaching; and ability to attract and retain trumpet students is essential.
-Primary responsibilities include: teaching applied trumpet (classical & jazz) and directing Jazz Band 2.
-Music theory/ear training; improvisation (class); jazz history and jazz methods are other potential assignments.
-Expectations include engaging in recruitment and retention initiatives; performing in the Millikin-Decatur Symphony and Faculty Jazz Sextet; university service in the form of faculty governance; and involvement with the campus community.
+The candidate should demonstrate emerging national visibility as a performer and/or educator appropriate to rank.
+Primary responsibilities include: teaching applied trumpet (classical & jazz) teaching related chamber ensembles and directing Jazz Band 2 with eventual consideration to direct Jazz Band 1 and assume the responsibilities of Coordinator of Jazz Studies.
+Other responsibilities commensurate with qualifications.
+Expectations include engaging in recruitment and retention initiatives; performing in the Millikin-Decatur Symphony Orchestra and Faculty Jazz Sextet; university service in the form of faculty governance; and involvement with the campus community.
 Candidates demonstrating commitment to academic advising, entrepreneurship, and community outreach will receive strong consideration.
-Position begins August 2019.
+Position begins August 2021.

-Review of applications will begin March 1, 2019 and continue until position is filled.
+Review of applications will begin Jaunuary 4, 2021 and continue until position is filled.
 Offer of employment is contingent upon successful completion of background check.
 Millikin University is an equal opportunity employer.
 Beyond meeting fully its legal obligations for non-discrimination, Millikin University is committed to building a diverse and inclusive community where members from all backgrounds can live, learn, and thrive.
 Millikin offers a competitive salary and full benefit package.